ZhangLe59151/price_forecast/README.md

 # API Reference
 `TrainModel`
 #### Parameters:
-* data_path: a string representing the training data CSV file.
-When you create an instance of TrainModel class, you can specify the data_path parameter.
+* data_path: a string that specifies the path to the training data CSV file.
+When creating an instance of the TrainModel class, you can provide the 'data_path' parameter to load your data.
+It is important to note that the last column in the CSV file should be the labels.
 #### Methods:
 * update_params: After creating an instance of the TrainModel class, you can update the following hyperparameters:
   - data_path: The data path to your training dataset in CSV format.